We all have inner critics: a voice in our heads that always judges us, telling us what wrongs we have done and how we can never be good again.

 Understand Your Inner Critic

-You must be brave enough to rise up to this awareness that your inner critic is only a tool you possess and you are the one using it against yourself.
+You should be brave enough and rise to this awareness that your inner critic is only a tool you possess and you are the one using it against yourself.

 Come to a conscious and deliberate plane in yourself and stop seeing yourself as being exerted upon by something you cannot control.
 Your inner critic, just like many other psychological functionings within you, seems uncontrollable, but you can actually control everything within you.